RajAujla01/data402_nosql/README.md

 SQL databases use structured query language (SQL) to define and manipulate data.
 The data is stored in tables with predefined schemas.\
 **ACID Compliance**\
 Transactions in SQL databases are ACID-compliant (Atomicity, Consistency, Isolation, Durability), ensuring reliable and consistent transactions.\
+**Vertical Scalability**\
-**Vertical Scalability** Typically, SQL databases scale vertically by adding more power (CPU, RAM) to an existing server.
+Typically, SQL databases scale vertically by adding more power (CPU, RAM) to an existing server.

 ### NoSQL Databases
 **Flexible Schema**\
 NoSQL databases store data without a predefined schema, allowing for more flexibility.
-They can handle structured, semi-structured, and unstructured data.
+They can handle structured, semi-structured, and unstructured data.\
+**Eventual Consistency**\
-Eventual Consistency: Many NoSQL databases are designed for eventual consistency, where the system will be consistent over time, not necessarily immediately.
+Many NoSQL databases are designed for eventual consistency, where the system will be consistent over time, not necessarily immediately.\
+**Horizontal Scalability**\
-Horizontal Scalability: NoSQL databases scale horizontally by adding more servers to the database.
+NoSQL databases scale horizontally by adding more servers to the database.

 ![ Alt Text](sql-vs-nosql.png)